S0raWasTaken/WingsConsole/README.md

 # Make sure you have cURL installed, else run "sudo apt install curl"

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/S0raWasTaken/WingsConsole/master/install.sh)"
-# Do not run this command with "sudo" or root user, unless you know what you're doing
+# Do not run this command with "sudo" or as a root user, unless you know what you're doing
 ```

 > Please contact me on Discord if any errors occur running this script